Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 Zonal jets in quasi-geostrophic flows are directly related to the distribution of potential vorticity (PV) \citep{mcintyre2003potential} here defined by

-Regions of weak PV gradients hence correspond to retrograde zonal jets, while prograde jets coincide with regions of strong PV gradients.
+Regions of weak PV gradients hence correspond to prograde zonal jets, while retrograde jets coincide with regions of strong PV gradients.
 In the limit of quasi-geostrophic turbulence with $Re \gg 1$ and $Ro \ll 1$, the mixing of PV can yield the formation of staircases, i.e. successive regions of homogeneous PV separated by sharp interfaces \citep[e.g.][]{scott2012structure,verhoeven2014compressional}.
 Figure~\ref{fig:radial-profiles}(\textit{b}) shows that in our simulation the potential vorticity is almost linear with moderate steepening in the regions where the jets are retrograde.
-Given the moderate parameters considered here --relatively large Ekman number and weak forcing--, the jets are still subjected to a strong role played by viscous friction and hence only carry a limited fraction of the total energy with $E_Z \approx 0.3 E_T$.
+Given the moderate parameters considered here ---relatively large Ekman number and weak forcing---, the jets are still subjected to a strong role played by viscous friction and hence only carry a limited fraction of the total energy with $E_Z \approx 0.3 E_T$.
 It hence comes to no surprise that the level of staircasing remains mild \citep[see e.g.][for similar results at comparable parameters]{lemasquerier2023zonal}.
 This modest PV mixing is however sufficient to yield an asymmetry between the rounded prograde jets in regions of weaker PV gradient and the sharper retrograde jets when the gradient is stronger.
-This effect is well accounted for by the $\tau \equiv \mathcal{M}$ model but mostly absent from the alternative models $\tau \equiv 0$ and $\tau \equiv d(m)$.
+This effect is well accounted for by the different models in regions where the jets structure has been preserved but mostly absent otherwise, as shown by the inset panel of Fig.~\ref{fig:radial-profiles}(\textit{b}).